softaria/semantic-math-processor-client/README.md

 4. Open testEquiv.html and testSimplify.html in you browser (do not move the html files - open them in place)

-By default it communicates with a MathProcessor installed at https://math-processor.math-editor.com
+By default it communicates with our copy of the MathProcessor installed at https://math-processor.math-editor.com

 Feel free to run your own copy of the [MathProcessor](https://github.com/softaria/math-processor) and replace its address in testEquiv.html and testSimplify.html with your host name or localhost.